Prot. Nº 96 /2011D

 should be noted that the Synod for the Middle East dedicated Propositio 28 to

-inviting all Christians
+inviting all Christians to work

 “for a common date for the celebrations of Christmas and Easter.”
 Similarly,